Henry Clinton (British Army officer, born 1730): Boston

 Clinton, along with Major Generals William Howe and John Burgoyne, was sent with reinforcements to strengthen the position of General Thomas Gage in Boston.
 They arrived on 25 May, having learned en route that the American War of Independence had broken out, and that Boston was under siege.
 Gage, along with Clinton and Generals Howe and Burgoyne discussed plans to break the siege.
 Clinton was an advocate for fortifying currently unoccupied high ground surrounding Boston, and plans were laid to occupy those spots on 18 June.
 However, the colonists learned of the plan and fortified the heights of the Charlestown peninsula on the night of 16–17 June, forcing the British leadership to rethink their strategy.

 John Trumbull's The Death of General Warren at the Battle of Bunker Hill.
 Clinton is in the center background, bareheaded and holding a sword.

 In a war council held early on 17 June, the generals developed a plan calling for a direct assault on the colonial fortification, and Gage gave Howe command of the operation.
 Despite a sense of urgency (the colonists were still working on the fortifications at the time of the council), the attack did not begin until that afternoon.
 Clinton was assigned the role of providing reserve forces when requested by Howe.
-After two assaults failed, Clinton, operating against his orders from General Gage, crossed over to Charlestown to organize wounded and dispirited troops milling around the landing area.
+After two assaults failed, Clinton, operating against his orders from General Gage, crossed over to Charlestown to organise wounded and dispirited troops milling around the landing area.

 On the third and successful assault against the redoubt on Breed's Hill, the position was taken and these troops, having rallied, arrived and drove the rebels back to Bunker Hill.
 The battle was a victory for the British, but only at the heavy cost of over 1,000 casualties.
 Clinton famously wrote of the battle that it was "A dear bought victory, another such would have ruined us."